Electrolytic Conduction in Chemistry

 Faraday's Laws of Electrolysis

-Faraday's laws of electrolysis relate the amount of mass gained or lost at the electrodes to the amount of electric current passed through the cell, allowing for quantitative analysis.
+Faraday's laws relate the mass gained or lost at electrodes to the current passed, allowing quantitative analysis.

 Equivalent Weight

-Equivalent weight, a crucial concept in electrochemistry, represents the mass of an element or compound that reacts with or displaces a fixed amount of another substance.
+Equivalent weight is the mass of an element or compound reacting with or displacing a fixed amount of another substance—a crucial concept in electrochemistry.

 Applications